 Ottawa, ON K1A 0G2

 The Evangelical Fellowship of Canada's Religious Liberty Commission wants to help church groups and individual Christians support the persecuted church around the world.
 We prepare regular Religous Liberty Alerts highlighting persecution in specific countries.
-These Alerts are sent by email and also posted to this website (approximately one per month).
+These occasional alerts are sent by email and also posted to this website.
+(To subscribe, send a message with the word "subscribe" in the subject line to: firstname.lastname@example.org.)

-The International Day of Prayer is marked every year to remind us of the call to hold up in prayer our brothers and sisters in Christ around the world who are being persecuted for their faith.
-Visit idop.ca for more information as well as further information regarding the religous liberty situation in various regions of the world.
+The International Day of Prayer is marked every November to remind us of the call to hold up in prayer our brothers and sisters in Christ around the world who are being persecuted for their faith.
+Visit idop.ca for more information as well as further information regarding the religious liberty situation in various regions of the world.

 We ask you to: